francisnazareth/find-the-best-karak/README.md

 ### Task 2: Ask GitHub Copilot to Create your workspace with neccessary files

 1. Use your creativity to ask Copilot to create the necessary files for your project.
+You can provide a prompt that describes the game you want to build and the features you need.
+For example, you can ask Copilot to generate an HTML file with a heading, paragraph, input field, and submit button, as well as a JavaScript file to fetch clues from a JSON file.

    <details>
         <summary>Here is a good prompt that you can use.</summary>